 The Bodhisatta was once a spirit of the sea.
 A devoutly religious man was traveling by ship with his companion, a barber.
-He had promised the barber’s wife he would look after him on the journey.
+The religious man had promised the barber’s wife he would look after him on the journey.
 After sailing the ocean for a week, the ship wrecked and the pair, hanging on a plank, floated to a deserted island.
 The barber killed and cooked some birds and offered them to his friend, but he did not eat them.
 Instead, he focused all his attention on the blessings of the three jewels (Buddha, dharma, and sangha), which was the only thing that could save them.

-A naga king who had been born on this island saw the religious man was in trouble and transformed his body into a magnificent boat with planks of gold, ropes of silver, and masts of sapphire.
-The Bodhisatta was the pilot and he invited the religious man on board, but said the barber could not come because he was a heathen.
-But the religious man was intent on looking after his companion and he bestowed all the merit he had made, the virtues he had practiced, and the powers he had developed to the gracious barber.
-The Bodhisatta then accepted the barber on board and he sailed them on the rest of their journey.
+A naga king who had been born on the island saw the religious man was in trouble and transformed his body into a magnificent ship with planks of gold, ropes of silver, and masts of sapphire.
+The Bodhisatta was the pilot, and he invited the religious man on board, but said the barber could not come because he was a heathen.
+But the religious man was intent on looking after his companion and he bestowed all the merit he had earned from his generosity, virtue, and mental powers to the gracious barber.
+The Bodhisatta then accepted the barber on board, and he took them on the rest of their journey.
 On arrival, the Bodhisatta gave them each a bundle of valuables and told them to remember the lesson of their shipwreck: always keep company with wise and good people.

 In the Lifetime of the Buddha